GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

 ### Serving System Level Datapoints

-We can verify that `cnsa-sink` is serving the `CNSA.BlockState` datapoint
+We can verify that `cnsa-sink` is serving the `CNSA.BlockState` Datapoint

     tmux new -s demo
      demo-acceptor Initiator \